I guide writers through a profound inner journey—where meaning becomes purpose & purpose becomes art.

 - What is your marketing plan?

-The answer is…we don’t.
+The answer is…you don’t.

-Not yet.
 And certainly not during the actual process of creating.

 This vein is where you’ll find the most authentic art, the kind of art that transforms you—and by extension, transforms others.

 Spoiler Alert…That authentic art that transforms yourself and others???
 THAT is precisely what those glorious gatekeepers are looking for and that kind of art is the art that moves people—that actually endures.
-(But remember…this isn’t the time to be thinking of any of them.)
+(But remember…this isn’t the time to be thinking of any of that.)

 If you’re wondering whether I myself have stood on the edge of that rich, untouched vein of inner gold and felt the unbearable risk of raw vulnerability and exposure, the answer is a resounding “yes.”